 We will be studying Hinduism and why some religions believe in life after death.

 Our Jigsaw topic this term is ‘Relationships’.
 We will be thinking about identifying people of significance in our lives, coping with loss and using technology safely.

 Later in Term 5, we will be doing our Junk To Punk topic!

 We will be using our Music Scheme of Work, Chiranga.

-Our PE topics this term are Tag Rugby, Netball and Quad Kids Athletics.
+Our PE topics this term are Cricket, Rounders and Athletics.
 Our PE days are Monday’s and Thursday’s.
 Please have your kit on these days and ensure that it is weather appropriate – we will go outside as much as we can!

 Our learning is based around using technology safely which will tie in with our PSHE.

 Learner of the Week

 Bronze – Hayden